.17 Rem Fireball Ammo

 Varmint Hunting 0-300 Excellent for prairie dogs, ground squirrels, and other small varmints

-Small Game Hunting 0-200 Effective for rabbits and similar-sized game, minimal pelt damage
+Small Game Hunting 0-200 Suitable for rabbits and similar-sized game, minimal pelt damage

-Target Shooting 0-400 Capable of high accuracy at longer ranges with proper loads
+Target Shooting 0-400 Capable of impressive accuracy at longer ranges with proper loads

 Benchrest Competition 0-300 Popular for its accuracy and low recoil in benchrest shooting